reflectionalist/DS-PhPL/schedule.md

 2014-06-18 (to happen)

-:   Leo A. Meyerovich, Ariel Rabkin, [Socio-PLT: Principles for Programming
+:   The article to discuss: Leo A. Meyerovich, Ariel Rabkin, [Socio-PLT:
-    Language
+    Principles for Programming Language
     Adoption](Articles/Leo-A-Meyerovich_Ariel-Rabkin_Socio-PLT_PrinciplesForProgrammingLanguageAdoption_2012.pdf),
     2012